Commercial Vehicle Market Indicators

 High peak and deep trough seasons generate a steady flow of seasonally adjusted order analysis.
 There are a few months every year when it is critical to understand the pull-forward impact of end-of-year tax related buying on January and February retail sales.
 There is typically around a nearly 30% swing in retail sales every year from December to January (days per month dependent).

-The Classic US Truckload Cycle
+The Truckload Cycle

 Trailer Demand & Economic Activity